 If you would like to become a volunteer facilitator for parents and caregivers in your area, please get in touch with us.
 We provide some training and support – and a little funding for tea and cake!

-Below is a list of FASD-CAN's kanohi ki te kanohi / face-to-face caregiver support groups in Aotearoa.
+Below is a list of FASD-CAN's kanohi ki te kanohi / face-to-face support groups in Aotearoa.

 North Island